ekamperi/ekamperi.github.io/_drafts/bayesian_optimization.md

 ---
 layout: post
 title: "Bayesian optimization for hyperparameter tuning"
 categories: [machine learning]
 tags: [algorithms, 'Bayes theorem', 'neural networks', optimization, programming]
 description: An introduction to Bayesian-based optimization for tuning hyperparameters in machine learning models
 ---

 ### Introduction
 Imagine that we are trapped in [Dante's inferno](https://en.wikipedia.org/wiki/Inferno_(Dante)) -- the optimization version.
 I.e., we are asked to optimize a function we don't have an analytical expression for.
-It follows that we don't have access to the first or second derivatives; hence using [gradient descent](https://ekamperi.github.io/machine%20learning/2019/07/28/gradient-descent.html) or Newton’s method is a no-go.
+It follows that we don't have access to the first or second derivatives, hence using [gradient descent](https://ekamperi.github.io/machine%20learning/2019/07/28/gradient-descent.html) or Newton's method is a no-go.
 Also, we do not have any convexity guarantees about $$f(x)$$.
 Therefore, methods from the convex optimization field are also not an option.
 The only thing we can do is to evaluate $$f(x)$$ at some $$x$$.
 As if the situation was not bad enough, the function that we want to optimize is very costly to evaluate.
-Ergo, we can't just go ahead and massively evaluate $$f(x)$$ in, say, 100 billion random points and keep the one $$x$$ that optimizes $$f(x)$$'s value.
+Ergo, we can't just go ahead and massively evaluate $$f(x)$$ in, say, 100 billion random points and keep the one $$x$$ that optimizes $$f(x)$ $'s value.

 <p align="center">
 <img style="width: 35%; height: 35%" src="{{ site.url }}/images/bayesian_optimization/dante_inferno.png" alt="Dante inferno">
 </p>

 The evaluation of the function might not even be computational at all.
 For example, evaluating the function may entail the conduction of some experiment in the lab requiring personnel, supplies, consumables, and waiting for hours or days for the experiment to complete.
 Another example is the maximization of a function $$f(lat, long)$$ that gives the probability of finding oil if we drill on $$(lat, long)$$ coordinates.
-Drilling costs lots of money, so unless we have an infinite amount of resources to spare, we need to make good educated guesses and we need to do so with only a few trials.
+Drilling costs lots of money, so unless we have an infinite amount of resources to spare, we need to make good educated guesses, and we need to do so with only a few trials.
 In other cases, $$f(x)$$ might be the validation error of a neural network whose hyperparameters we would like to tune.
 So, to sum up, we want to optimize $$f(x)$$ and:

 1. We don’t have a formula for $$f(x)$$
 2. We don’t have access to its derivatives $$f'(x)$$ and $$f''(x)$$
-3. We don’t have any convexity guarantees for $$f(x)$$
+3. We don't have any convexity guarantees for $$f(x)$$
 4.	$$f(x)$$ is expensive to evaluate

 ### The ingredients of Bayesian Optimization
 To put it another way, we want to optimize an expensive, black-box, derivative-free, possibly non-convex function.
 And for this kind of problem, Bayesian Optimization (BO) is a very robust method.
-Since we don’t have an expression for the objective function, the first step is to use a surrogate model to approximate $$f(x)$$.
+Since we don't have an expression for the objective function, the first step is to use a surrogate model to approximate $$f(x)$$.
 It is typical in this context to use [Gaussian Processes (GPs)](https://ekamperi.github.io/mathematics/2021/03/30/gaussian-process-regression.html), as we have already discussed in a previous blog post.
-It’s vital that you grasp the concept of GPs, and then BO will require almost no mental effort to sink.
+It's vital that you grasp the concept of GPs, and then BO will require almost no mental effort to sink.
 Once we have built a proxy model for $$f(x)$$, we want to decide which point $$x$$ to sample next.
-For this, we need an acquisition function, which kind of “reads” the GP and outputs the best guess $$x$$.
+For this, we need an acquisition function, which kind of "reads" the GP and outputs the best guess $$x$$.
 So, in BO, there are two components: the *surrogate model*, which most often is a Gaussian Process modeling $$f(x)$$, and the *acquisition function* that yields the next $$x$$ to evaluate.
 Having said that, a BO algorithm would look like this:

 1. Evaluate $$f(x)$$ at $$n$$ initial points
 2. While $$n \le N$$ repeat: